 This model has an up to 1-hour Keep Warm feature and a 15-hour delay timer.
 The delay settings of this machine are more flexible compared to other models that mostly have 13-hour delays, although it probably won’t make much difference for you.

 Unlike Hamilton Beach’s model we just examined, the pan and the kneading blade of this model are not dishwasher-safe.
 However, in reality, washing them by hand shouldn’t take too much effort.
 As for the interior elements like the baking pan and the kneading blades, they are nonstick.

 SKG Automatic Bread Machine is a little bit more compact than Hamilton Beach’s model – it measures 13 x 11x 9 inches.

 Finally, SKG’s bread maker is covered by a 2-year warranty plus some kind of a 1-month trial for Amazon customers.
-We are not entirely sure what the latter means, but maybe it is some kind of a 1-month money back guarantee.
+We are not entirely sure what the latter means, but maybe it is some kind of 1-month money-back guarantee.

 In regard to the disadvantages, some users complained that even if you set the machine on the corresponding mode, it doesn’t quite bake 2lb bread, though this could be more related to the recipes than to the machine itself.

 - Quite a good number of features for an affordable machine.

 - 19 baking modes.